 Flexibility.
 Flexibility.
 Flexibility.
 For the modern day worker, alternative staffing arrangements mean more control over schedules, types of work, and more.

 Instead of reporting to regular 9-5 jobs, workers in alternative staffing arrangements can work at times that better fit their schedules and needs.
-They can control over their workloads, the kinds of work they do, and often even the rates they charge.
+They have control over their workloads, the kinds of work they do, and often even the rates they charge.
 They can specialize in one type of work, or build in variety with different kinds of jobs each day.

 While all types of alternative staffing arrangements offer some degree of flexibility, gig platforms exponentially increase the variety available.
 According to a recent study, 96% of gig workers surveyed noted that the flexibility of this type of work was its most appealing attribute.